 Construction of a new school in Antafiabe village

-We want to shift our focus to help the community.
 We believe that the community has the strongest impact on the environment.
-The school will be a cornerstone in educating the next generation so that they are more equipped in making a difference.
+The school will be a cornerstone in educating the next generation so that they are more equipped to make a difference.

-Antafiabe is the last village that leads to the Ankarafa forest that has a school.
-The village is dedicated to environment protection and has since been active in reforestation, creating of firebreaks, and hosting the lemur festival.
+Antafiabe is the last village that leads to the Ankarafa forest with a school.
+The village is dedicated to environmental protection and has been active in reforestation, creating of firebreaks, and hosting the lemur festival.

 Community Partnerships and Sustainability